 Any packets sent through the router that are larger than the configured MTU size will be repackaged into smaller packets to meet the MTU requirement.
 To change the MTU size:

-Under MTU Size, enter a new size between 64 and 1500, for example, 1400.
-Then, click Apply to save the new configuration.
+- 1. Under MTU Size, enter a new size between 64 and 1500. - 2.
+Click Apply to save the new configuration.